arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 Note: This section keeps on growing!
 Keep an eye on it from time to time.

 This document is meant to be an introduction to Functional Programming for people from all backgrounds.
-We'll go through some of the key concept and then dive into their implementation and use in real world cases.
+We'll go through some of the key concepts and then dive into their implementation and use in real world cases.

 ### Datatypes